-Given the Board of Supervisors' desire to make affordable housing a priority throughout the county and especially near transit and the county's One Fairfax policy, emphasis is given to affordable and especially workforce housing.
-Consistent with the TDA guidance, a minimum of 15% of new residential units should be affordable and provided in the form of Affordable Dwelling Units (ADUs) and/or Workforce Dwelling Units (WDUs), and at AMIs as provided by the Zoning Ordinance and Guidelines for Provision of Workforce Dwelling Units in the Housing section of the Policy Plan (WDU Policy).
-The size of the committed Workforce Dwelling Units should be proportional to the size of market-rate units, consistent with the WDU Policy.
+Given the Board of Supervisors' desire to make affordable housing a priority throughout the County and especially near transit, and the County's One Fairfax policy, emphasis is given to affordable and workforce housing.
+Consistent with the TDA guidance, a minimum of 15% of new residential units should be affordable and provided in the form of Affordable Dwelling Units (ADUs) and/or Workforce Dwelling Units (WDUs), at AMIs as provided by the Zoning Ordinance and the Guidelines for Provision of Workforce Dwelling Units in the Housing section of the Policy Plan (WDU Policy).
+Affordable units should be provided consistent with the minimum 15 percent commitment level and at income tiers proportionate to the countywide tiers.
+The size of the consistent with the WDU Policy.